The Saint John’s Bible: Illuminating the Word of God in Minnesota

 Visitors are welcome to dine in either the University Refectory or Sexton Commons.

 The Saint Cloud area has three colleges: Saint John’s University and its sister institution, the College of Saint Benedict, as well as Saint Cloud State University.
-Together the three schools draw a large population of young people to the region.
+Together, the three schools draw a large population of young people to the region.
 That also means there are plenty of concerts, sporting events, festivals, and outdoor activities available.

 Bike the Lake Wobegon Trail

 Lake Wobegon was the fictional Minnesota town that became a regular feature of the Prairie Home Companion radio show.
-Thus, it’s fitting that the 65-miles multi-purpose Lake Wobegon Trail winds through the small towns and scenic farm country of central Minnesota.
+Thus, it’s fitting that the 65-mile multi-purpose Lake Wobegon Trail winds through the small towns and scenic farm country of central Minnesota.

-The paved trail is 10-feet wide and open to foot traffic, bicycles, and rollerblades.
+The paved trail is 10 feet wide and open to foot traffic, bicycles, and rollerblades.
 Snowmobiles may use it during the winter.

-It runs near Saint John’s University (a 2.5-mile side-trip), connecting the towns of Saint Joseph, Collegeville, Avon, Albany, Holdingford, Bowlus, Freeport, Melrose, Sauk Centre, West Union, and Osakis.
+It runs near Saint John’s University (a 2.5-mile side trip), connecting the towns of Saint Joseph, Collegeville, Avon, Albany, Holdingford, Bowlus, Freeport, Melrose, Sauk Centre, West Union, and Osakis.

 Stroll through Munsinger Clemens Gardens